 Estimates of remaining lifetime labor productivity—used to value the economic losses due to TB deaths—were derived from Grosse et al.25, adjusted for the age distribution of TB deaths,26 and inflated to 2018 values using the Employment Cost Index from the Bureau of Labor Statistics27 to account for price inflation and increases in real income.

+One-way sensitivity analyses

+We conducted a set of one-way sensitivity analyses to assess the robustness of our results to different assumptions in several key parameters.
+To do so we varied each parameter between extreme values while holding other parameters at their point estimate, and report the impact of these changes on the costs and QALYs produced by targeted testing and treatment with a more specific test (PPV 10%).
+Results are shown in Figure E3.

 Table E1: Definition of test performance outcomes